MatousE/MatousE.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Visiting Student | The Francis Crick Institute | Newcastle University
+subtitle: Visiting Student | The Francis Crick Institute

 profile:
   align: right